The big Wasen-ABC

 T

-Tradition: Tradition plays an important role at the festival.
-For example, in addition to the tapping of the keg on the first Sunday of the festival, there is also a large historical festival parade.
+Tradition: Tradition plays an important role at the folk festival.
+Even today, the festival is still traditionally opened with the tapping of the keg.
+In addition, the big historical folk festival parade takes place on the first Sunday of the festival.

 U

-U11: The U11 tram line – also called the Wasen line – runs directly from the main station to the Cannstatter Wasen and back again.
+U11: The U11 light rail line — also known as the Wasen line — runs directly from the main station to Cannstatter Wasen and back again.

 V